 1. The Device Must Be Fully Submerged to Get Damaged

-First thing that we need to discuss is the myth that phone’s have to be fully submerged in water to become damaged.
-This is incorrect, because even the humidity in the air can affect your phone.
-For instance, if you’re shipping a phone to your friend or a customer, then the package may be exposed to humid environments during shipping; this could affect the phone’s ability to work.
+Many people believe an electronic must be fully submerged in water to experience damage.
+This belief is inaccurate since even the humidity in the air can affect your phone or handheld device.
+For instance, if you’re shipping an order to your customer, the package may travel through humid environments during transport, which could affect the product’s ability to work.

-Most of us have experienced this; our phone gets wet and we run to the cabinet to find rice.
-Although it’s true that the rice can absorb some of the water on the phone, it’s not an efficient way to repair your phone.
-If your phone has started working after putting it in rice, it’s pure luck.
-In fact, the remnants in rice can actually speed up the process of corrosion.
+Most of us have experienced this — our phone gets wet, and we run to the cabinet to find rice.
+But does rice absorb moisture from phones?
+It’s true that rice can remove some of the water, yet it’s not an efficient way to repair your phone.
+In fact, placing a device in rice can create other issues.
+Dry starch and dust could infiltrate the internal components, or grains can lodge in ports or jacks as they swell during absorption.
+The remnants in rice can also speed up the process of corrosion.

-You may have seen these machines outside of your local grocery store.
-Apparently, you put your phone in these machines and come back and pick it up about 30 minutes later.
-When you return, the phone should be fixed from any water damage.
-This is another game of luck, as there’s no way for a machine to completely fix a phone with water damage just by leaving it inside.
+You may have seen these machines outside of your local grocery or office supply store.
+They claim to remove moisture in about 30 minutes.
+This option is a game of luck, as there’s no way for a machine to completely fix a device with water damage just by leaving it inside.